Chapter 4 Authentication and User Management

 4.1.3 shinyapps.io authentication

 With shinyapps.io authentication, the username and password information is stored in a database on shinyapps.io.
 This method is most suitable for users who do not have a Google or GitHub account.
+After ten unsuccessful login attempts using this username and password, a user will be preventing from logging in for twenty minutes.

 4.1.4 Logging out